Luke Bailey (rugby league): Gold Coast Titans

 After joining the Gold Coast club Bailey was heralded as the rock on which the Titans forwards relied to start their debut season as possibly best they could and while the club would end up losing its first match by two points to his previous club the St. George Illawarra Dragons they would start the season with a 3 and 2 win–loss record.

 Bailey was selected to play for the Australian national team from the interchange bench in the 2007 ANZAC Test match victory against New Zealand.

 Bailey played for the Blues in all three games of the 2007 State of Origin series off the interchange bench.
 By the end of the Origin series of 2007 he had made fourteen appearances, eight off the bench.
 At the end of the Titans' first season he was named co-winner of the club's inaugural Paul Broughton Medal for best and fairest player of the season with teammate Anthony Laffranchi.
 He scored the first try for the Titans at Skilled Park in the 2008 Opener.

 He was selected for Australia in the one-off test match against New Zealand on 8 May 2009.

 In May 2009, Bailey was named in the 17-man squad to represent New South Wales in the opening State of Origin match on 3 June 2009, in Melbourne.
 In the 2009 NRL season, Bailey played in the Gold Coast's first finals campaign.

 After playing in the Titans' last few matches of the 2010 NRL season with a broken thumb, Bailey was awarded the Paul Broughton Medal for the club's player of the year again.
 Bailey played for the Gold Coast in their 2010 preliminary final defeat against the Sydney Roosters at Suncorp Stadium which ended the Gold Coast's best season since entering the competition.

 In the 2011 NRL season, Bailey made 21 appearances as the Gold Coast finished last on the table and claimed the wooden spoon.

 On 1 September 2014 Bailey announced his retirement from Rugby League.
-He was one of two of the Titans' foundation players alongside the departing Mark Minichiello who'd remained with the Titans since their inaugural year in 2007.
+He was one of two of the Titans' foundation players alongside the departing Mark Minichiello who had remained with the Titans since their inaugural year in 2007.